-- 2.1 Complaints should normally be addressed to the town clerk. - 2.2 The town clerk will decide who should consider and respond to the complaint: this will normally be the deputy town clerk, the operations manager or the town clerk.
+- 2.1 Complaints should normally be addressed to the town clerk. - 2.2 The town clerk will decide who should consider and respond to the complaint: this will normally be the deputy town clerk, the operations manager, finance manager, support services manager or the town clerk.